calebh/Dissonance4Web/Documentation~/Setup.md

 what gives Dissonance a position to attenuate and pan voice by, and what ties a Mirror network object to a Dissonance player name.

-If the project used `MirrorIgnorancePlayer`, replace it.
+If this prefab already uses a `MirrorIgnorancePlayer`, choose one to use.
+They are mostly identical.
 Do not keep both: they would both try to track the same player.

-## 7. Certificates

-WebTransport is always encrypted, so there is no plaintext mode for development.
-MirrorWTransport's README covers this properly; the short version is that a development server generates a self-signed certificate on every start and logs its SHA-256 hash, which the client has to pin in `Client Certificate Hash`.
-The hash changes on every restart and on every rotation, so anything other than an editor-to-editor test needs to fetch the current one rather than hold on to one - which usually means the same master server that hands out the server list.

-Two things that bite here specifically:

-* The page hosting the WebGL build must be a **secure context**: https, or localhost.
-Without it neither `WebTransport` nor `AudioWorklet` exists, and voice will be silent with an error in the browser console.
-* WebTransport needs **UDP** open on the server port, not TCP.

-## 8. Running it
+## 7. Running it

 Build for WebGL and serve it over https or from localhost.
 Unity's own **Build And Run** serves from localhost, which counts as secure.